Getting Started โ

 ๐๏ธ Conclusion โ

-Hopefully you found this introduction has been useful.
-Graffle has a lot more to offer than shown so far such as extensions, anyware, custom scalar support, how every GraphQL query language feature is realized in the document builder, and more.
+We hope this introductory tutorial has been useful for you.
+Graffle has many more features to discover, such as extensions, anyware, custom scalar support, how every GraphQL query language feature is realized in the document builder, and more.
 Peruse these docs to learn about it all.

 Thanks for taking time to learn Graffle.
-Let us know how your experience goes as your begin to build with it!
+Let us know how your experience goes as your begin to build your projects with it!